Apallapu/microservice-k8s-demo/README.md

 deployment.apps/dashboard-metrics-scraper created

+Run the below command to open kubernetes dashboard.

+ kubectl proxy

 ![image](https://user-images.githubusercontent.com/43247702/117545997-d7854700-b045-11eb-9312-1488435ab6fb.png)

  At this point, we could technically start the Kubernetes Dashboard, but you'd be presented with the following login screen: